OpenEvalProject/evals/manuscripts/elife-07253/v2/manuscript.md

 In summary, Ysp2p and its homologs are ER proteins strongly enriched at puncta in the cER that may define a sub-class of ER-PM contact site.

-## Ysp2p function correlates with sterol binding to its StART-like domain
+### Ysp2p function correlates with sterol binding to its StART-like domain

 Since we know the lipid binding specificity of Ysp2p and Lam4p, we next looked for sterol-related phenotypes associated with loss of these genes.
-While
+While ∆lam4 has no known phenotype, ∆ysp2 induces sensitivity to the polyene antifungals amphotericin B (AmB) and nystatin, which function by extracting ergosterol from membranes (Anderson et al., 2014). ∆ysp2 is 30th most sensitive out of 4130 single gene deletion strains tested with AmB and nystatin, while ∆ysp1 and ∆sip3 are even more sensitive (11th and 3rd/4130) (Hillenmeyer et al., 2008).
+Deletion strains that we re-made for the six yeast StART-like proteins accurately reproduced the published sensitivities to polyenes (AmB Figure 4A and Nystatin Figure 4—figure supplement 1A). ∆ysp1 and ∆sip3 were both highly sensitive and ∆ysp2 was moderately sensitive, while ∆lam4, ∆lam5 and ∆lam6 were as wildtype.
+The same pattern of sensitivities was found with natamycin, another polyene (data not shown).

 ![Figure 4.](https://cdn.elifesciences.org/articles/07253/elife-07253-fig4-v2.jpg)

-**Figure 4.:** S) phenotypes and rescue by StART-like domains that bind sterol.(A) Dilutions of cells with single gene deletions were compared with the wild-type parental strain (WT) for ability to grow at two concentrations (moderate and high) of AmB, with AmB = 0 to control for cell number.
+**Figure 4.:** (A) Dilutions of cells with single gene deletions were compared with the wild-type parental strain (WT) for ability to grow at two concentrations (moderate and high) of AmB, with AmB = 0 to control for cell number.
 (B) Effect of AmBS growth by ∆ysp2 cells from GFP-Ysp2p under its own promoter with individual domains deleted.
 (C) Rescue of ∆ysp2 by domains of Ysp2p (S1/S2/CT), Lam4S1/S2, and StART-like domains of Lam5p Lam6p and human GramD1a.
 All plasmids had the PHO5 promoter for moderately high expression, except Y2S2LO had the weakly expressing YSP2 promoter.
 (D) Growth by ∆ysp2 cells expressing Ysp2p or the G > R mutant under the YSP2 promoter ± AmB. ‡ indicates that Ysp2S2 in both plasmids was substituted by Lam4S2 (53% identical, 72% homologous).
-(E) Growth ± AmB by ∆sip3 cells overexpressing human LTP domains of MLN64, PCTP and ceramide transfer protein (CERT) (TPI1 promoter).DOI: http://dx.doi.org/10.7554/eLife.07253.015
+(E) Growth ± AmB by ∆sip3 cells overexpressing human LTP domains of MLN64, PCTP and ceramide transfer protein (CERT) (TPI1 promoter).

 ![Figure 4—figure supplement 1.](https://cdn.elifesciences.org/articles/07253/elife-07253-fig4-figsupp1-v2.jpg)

 **Figure 4—figure supplement 1.:** (A) Nystatin sensitivities of WT, and single deletions in ∆ysp1/∆ysp2/∆sip3/∆lam4—6 grown with and without nystatin (30 µg/ml).
 (B) Diagram of domain boundaries in Ysp2 constructs used in Figure 4B,C. (C) AmB sensitivities of WT, ∆ysp1 and ∆sip3 cells with plasmids expressing GFP alone or GFP tagged to seven StART-like domains (Lam2S1, Lam2S2, Lam4S1, Lam4S2, domains from Lam5, Lam6, and human GramD1a).
 LEFT: control plates to show cell number; RIGHT: plates with AmB 125 ng/ml.
 All domains were active except Lam4S1, which was less active in ∆ysp2.
-(D) Tryptophan-DHE FRET with constant concentration of wild-type or mutant (G1119R) Lam4S2 (1.05 µM) incubated with increasing concentrations of liposomes containing 30% DHE.DOI: http://dx.doi.org/10.7554/eLife.07253.016
+(D) Tryptophan-DHE FRET with constant concentration of wild-type or mutant (G1119R) Lam4S2 (1.05 µM) incubated with increasing concentrations of liposomes containing 30% DHE.

 Since loss of Ysp2p causes AmB sensitivity, we used this phenotype to identify which aspects of the protein are critical for its function.
 Firstly, plasmid-borne GFP-tagged Ysp2p expressed from its own promoter restored AmB resistance (Figure 4B), showing that the construct localized to cER puncta is functional.
 Next, we looked for active domains within Ysp2p.
 By deleting regions of Ysp2p (Figure 4—figure supplement 1B), we found that rescue of AmB-sensitive growth was affected most upon removing either the C-terminal anchor or the second StART-like domain (Figure 4B).
 On the other hand, deletion of Ysp2S1 had no effect.
 This indicated that both the C-terminus and the second StART-like domain are necessary for Ysp2p function.
 We next determined which domains are sufficient for rescue.
 The C-terminus was inactive, even though it is sufficient for punctate cER localization, (Figure 4C, Figure 3—figure supplement 4B).
 In contrast, both Ysp2S1 and Ysp2S2 rescued AmBs growth, although these required over-expression (Figure 4C), possibly because the constructs are diffusely cytoplasmic (data not shown).
 Therefore Ysp2S2 is the only component that is both necessary and sufficient, but it requires overexpression if it is cytoplasmic rather than membrane anchored.